 (3) The voters of Putnam County approved the imposition of a 1% sales tax to fund the above projects and retire associated debt.
 Amounts expended for these projects may include sales tax proceeds, state, local property taxes and/or other funds over the life of the projects.

-(4) As of June 30, 2019, there were no excess proceeds which were not yet expended.
+(4) As of June 30, 2020, there were no excess proceeds not expended for any projects.

-(5) Included in the expenditures shown above are expenditures funded with grant proceeds in the amount of \$1,081,902.
+$^{(5) \ \} Included in the expenditures shown above are expenditures funded with grant proceeds in the amount of \$1,690,338.$